chenzhaiyu/polygnn/README.md

 ## TODOs

+- [ ] Host data and weights
+- [ ] Short tutorial on getting started
 - [ ] Scripts for data generation and manipulation
-- [ ] Short tutorial on how to get started
-- [ ] Host generated data

 ## License